 Federal Debarment and Suspension Policy

-The Federal Office of Management and Budget (OMB) Circular A110, Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and Other Non-Profit includes Debarment and Suspension requirements.
+The Federal Office of Management and Budget (OMB) Uniform Guidance, Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and Other Non-Profit includes Debarment and Suspension requirements.

 Section 13 provides Federal awarding agencies and recipients shall comply with the nonprocurement debarment and suspension common rule implementing Executive Orders 12549 and 12689, “Debarment and Suspension.”
 This common rule restricts sub-awards and contracts with certain parties that are debarred, suspended or otherwise excluded from or ineligible for participation in Federal Assistance programs or activities.

 Appendix A, Section 8 prohibits contracts made to parties listed on the General Services Administration’s List of Parties Excluded from Federal Procurement or Nonprocurement Programs.
 Contractors with awards that exceed the small purchase threshold shall provide the required certification regarding its exclusion status and that of its principal employees.